CedricChnfr/portfolio/about.markdown

 - **Development of generic embedded solutions for ECU reprogramming**: I participated in the design and implementation of solutions for reprogramming electronic control units (ECUs), which are essential for the proper functioning of embedded systems.

 - **Code testing and debugging**: I performed rigorous tests and debugged the code to ensure the proper functioning of the systems and resolve the problems encountered.
-This step is crucial to ensure the reliability and performance of the developed solutions.
+This step is necessary to ensure the reliability and performance of the developed solutions.

 - **Creation of automated test environments**: I created environments to automate and optimize tests using Python and Jenkins scripts.
 This automation has increased efficiency and reduced human errors.